massimofasciano/bin_tree_rust/README.md

 The Box is necessary because the size of the tree is not known in advance and requires heap allocation.
 A leaf is a node with 2 empty children.

-Access methods hide the internal implementation of the tree.
-Only the bin_tree module has access to the internals.
+Where possible, access methods hide the internal implementation of the tree.
+Only the bin_tree module directly uses the internals.
 The bulk of the code (in bin_tree_utils and bin_tree_iter) only uses access methods.
+The struct fields are public because in some situations, the borrow checker is too coarse and mutable references to parts of a struct are not possible with access methods (self is borrowed in full).
+By using 3 node access macro variants (let_node_ref, let_node_ref_mut and let_node_move), the code can split a node into the 3 base parts in a more flexible and fine-grained way without having direct knowledge of the internals of the node struct.

 ```rust
 use bintree_iterators::{FormattedBinTree, FormattedBinTreeType, tree, leaf, OrderedSetBinTree};